hbakkum/hbakkum.github.io/_posts/2019-01-19-costs-associated-with-a-microservices-architecture.md

 * Built and deployed independently without breaking API contracts between services
 * Easy to debug and monitor

-For the remainder of this article I'll attempt to itemize some of the engineering challenges you will encounter when building out a microservices architecture.
+For the remainder of this article I'll attempt to itemize some of the engineering challenges you will encounter.
 But before this, a few points to mention:

 * I will be exceptionally brief in discussing each item.
 Proper discussion of a single item could at least fill an entire blog post on its own.
 The point here is not a detailed explanation, rather, to highlight that there is *a lot* to think about and do.